with Nicole Gnutzman

 What we’ll be drinking: A warm cacao elixir of raw ceremonial cacao from Guatemala, blended with cardamom, ginger, a hint of chile pepper and raw honey.

-What to bring: For your journey, bring a yoga mat, favorite blanket and pillow to create a cacao cocoon as we often lie down on the floor for part of ceremony, a bottle of water, and a journal and pen.
+What to bring: For your journey, bring a yoga mat and pillow to create a cacao cocoon as we often lie down on the floor for part of ceremony, a bottle of water, and a journal and pen.
+Bolsters and blankets are provided.
 If you’d like to bring a crystal or mala or other sacred object to have with you or place on the altar, please do.

-Intention for ceremony: You may wish to take a moment to reflect on your intention for ceremony: it could be a desire for clarity or guidance on something in your work, life or relationship; deeper connection with your inner wisdom or spirit guide; or a deep, inner healing journey.
-Making your intention explicit, connecting it to the energy we will be calling in for ceremony, and opening to receive the guidance of Ixcacao are the keys to a profoundly meaningful and beautiful experience.
+Intention for ceremony: You may wish to take a moment to reflect on your intention for ceremony: it could be a desire for clarity in your work, life or relationship; inner reconnection and healing; or deeper connection with Spirit or your ancestors.
+Opening to receive the gifts of IxCacao, the Goddess of Chocolate, is the key to a profoundly beautiful experience.